 Ireland has a lot of feline pets and a feral cat population reaching crisis level.
 Cats you encounter may or may not be used to interacting with humans, so don't assume they are all cuddly kittens.
 On the other hand, it is quite safe to assume that they are not infected with rabies.

-A cat will usually hiss, spit, flatten its ears, and make itself as big as possible before actually attacking, with attack being the option only when cornered or protecting something (food, kittens).
+A cat will usually hiss, spit, flatten its ears, and make itself as big as possible before actually attacking, with the attack being the option only when cornered or protecting something (food, kittens, etc).
 Just put some distance between yourself and the cat in a calm way.
 If you get bitten, clean the wound with water, then see a doctor and refresh (if needed) relevant vaccinations (tetanus).Continue to 3 of 12 below.

 03 of 12

-Cattle, especially bulls, are big, heavy and surprisingly agile once dragged out of their usual bovine ruminations.
+Cattle, especially bulls, are big, heavy, and surprisingly agile once dragged out of their usual bovine ruminations.
 And even though most will have no horns, their hooves and sheer mass can be very dangerous indeed.

 Death by cattle may well be leading the statistics regarding fatal incidents of human-animal encounters in Ireland, and it happens to professionals on a disturbingly regular basis.
 Cattle become agitated first, signs being snorting, a scratching with hooves, lowering of the head—if you notice this, it is time to head away.
 Take the shortest possible route for a safe exit but try to walk rather than run—you really don't want to stumble.
 Unfortunately, you will only notice agitation when you are quite near most bovines, so prevention is better than cure; simply stay away.
 Avoid trespassing on grazing land and if you absolutely have to, stay near the edge.
 If you just get bowled over, nurse your bruises and pride.
-If you get trampled, better get checked for fractures and internal injuries.Continue to 4 of 12 below.
+If you get trampled, you better get checked for fractures and internal injuries.Continue to 4 of 12 below.

 04 of 12

 Bambi the killer?
 No, but Bambi's parents can become deadly foes to humans.
 Normally shy and retiring, all this changes seasonally.
 During the mating season, male deer will become aggressive to any competition.
 And female, as well as male deer, are very protective of their young, even attacking with ferocity.
-If you spot deer on a hike, they will normally give you a slightly disinterested look at a few hundred paces, and at 50 paces or so they will move away.
+If you spot deer on a hike, they will the give you a slightly disinterested look at a few hundred paces, and at 50 paces or so they will move away.
 If they don't, and especially if there are young deer in a group, they may be contemplating a first strike.
 Backtrack or move around them in a wide circle.
 Never try to "Shoo!" them away.
 First aid is the same as for cattle attacks, though the danger from a full-grown deer's antlers might be multiple stab wounds, necessitating a tetanus shot (or a few stitches).Continue to 5 of 12 below.

 05 of 12